Desktop Engineer Salary

-Desktop Engineers seem to wield many skills on the job.
-Most notably, facility with Systems Engineering, Windows 7, and Automation Scripting are correlated to pay that is significantly above average, leading to increases of 30 percent, 20 percent, and 17 percent, respectively.
-Skills that pay less than market rate include Microsoft Office, Cisco Networking, and Windows Support.
+Desktop Engineers seem to exploit a large range of skills on the job.
+Most notably, facility with Systems Engineering, Windows 7, and Automation Scripting are correlated to pay that is significantly above average, leading to increases of 31 percent, 19 percent, and 16 percent, respectively.
+Skills that seem to negatively impact pay include Cisco Networking, Microsoft Office, and Windows Support.
 Those proficient in System Administration are, more often than not, also skilled in Windows 2003 Server.

 Pay by Experience Level for Desktop Engineer